 Sue (Or In A Season Of Crime) (Bowie/Schneider/Bateman/Bhamra): released as a 10" and digital single from Nothing Has Changed.
 The single also features a Radio Edit, which was included only on the single disc Japan/Argentina editions of Nothing Has Changed.
 A re-recording appeared on Blackstar.

 Suffragette City (Bowie): from The Rise And Fall Of Ziggy Stardust And The Spiders From Mars.
 Released as a single from ChangesOneBowie in 1976 (RCA 2726).
 It had previously appeared on 7" as B-side of the 'Starman' single (RCA 2199) and in a David Live version on the flip of 'Young Americans' (RCA 2523).
 Besides played in 1972, 1973 and 1974, it was also played for the BBC in 1972 (see BBC Performances and Bowie At The Beeb) and featured on the 1976, 1978, 1990 and 2003/04 tours.
-Officially released live versions are found on Live Santa Monica '72, Ziggy Stardust - The Motion Picture and Live Nassau Coliseum '76.
+Officially released live versions are found on Live Santa Monica '72, Ziggy Stardust - The Motion Picture, Live Nassau Coliseum '76 and the 2017 Edition of Stage.

 Sunday (Bowie): from Heathen.
 A Moby Remix is available on the bonus disc of the 2CD version; on the Heathen Sampler, this remix has been edited from 5'10" to 3'09".
 A Tony Visconti Mix appeared on the EC 'Everyone Says 'Hi'' (ISO/Columbia 5099767307625) and Canadian 'I've Been Waiting For You' (Columbia 38K 003369) CD-singles.
 Played live in on the Heathen and Reality tours.
 A live version is included on the A Reality Tour 2CD/DVD.